-We have examined a record of proceedings of the Westchester County Health Care Corporation (the "Corporation"), a public benefit corporation organized and existing under the laws of the State of New York, and other proofs submitted to us relative to the remarketing by the Corporation of its \$108,170,000 Revenue Bonds Series 2000A - Senior Lien (the "Bonds)
+We have examined a record of proceedings of the Westchester County Health Care Corporation (the "Corporation"), a public benefit corporation organized and existing under the laws of the State of New York, and other proofs submitted to us relative to the issuance and sale by the Corporation of its \$64,280,000 Revenue Bonds Series 2011 - Senior Lien (the "Bonds"), consisting of the Series 2011A (Tax-Exempt) in the aggregate principal amount of \$48,985,000 (the "Series 2011A Bonds") and the Series 2011B Bonds (Tax-Exempt) in the aggregate principal amount of \$15,295,000 (the "Series 2011B Bonds").

-The Bonds were issued under and pursuant to the Westchester County Health Care Corporation Act, Chapter 11 of the Consolidated Laws of the State, 1997 (Title 1 of Article 10-C Public Authorities Law section 3301 et seq.) (the "Act") a Master Trust Indenture, dated as of November 1, 2000, as amended (the "Master Indenture"), and the First Supplemental Indenture, dated as of November 1, 2000, as amended as of September 7, 2011 and November 1, 2011, (the "First Supplemental Indenture"), by and between the Corporation, as representative of the Obligated Group, and Deutsche Bank Trust Company Americas, as successor master trustee (the "Master Trustee").
+The Bonds are issued under and pursuant to the Westchester County Health Care Corporation Act, Chapter 11 of the Consolidated Laws of the State, 1997 (Title 1 of Article 10-C Public Authorities Law section 3301 et seq.) (the "Act"), a Master Trust Indenture, dated as of November 1, 2000, as amended (the "Master Indenture"), and the Seventh Supplemental Indenture, dated as of November 1, 2011 (the "Seventh Supplemental Indenture"), by and between the Corporation, as representative of the Obligated Group, and Deutsche Bank Trust Company Americas, as successor master trustee (the "Master Trustee").
 Each of the Bonds is an Obligation of the Obligated Group under the Master Indenture (collectively, the "Obligations").
-The Board of Directors of the Corporation has authorized the remarketing of the Bonds by a resolution adopted by its members on September 7, 2011 (the "Resolution").
+The Board of Directors of the Corporation has authorized the issuance of the Bonds by a resolution adopted by its members on September 7, 2011 (the "Resolution").
 Capitalized terms used but not otherwise defined herein shall have the meanings given in the Indentures or the Applicable Obligation Series Certificate.